coins/bitcoin-scripts/decaying-multi-signature.md

 ### Multiple UTXOs
 All your UTXOs should decay at the same time so that your HD seeds can recover all funds.
-That's why we use *absolute* timelocks with `OP_CHECKLOCKTIMEVERIFY` instead of *relative* timelocks with `OP_CHECKSEQUENCEVERIFY`.
+That's why we use *absolute* timelocks with `CHECKLOCKTIMEVERIFY` instead of *relative* timelocks with `CHECKSEQUENCEVERIFY`.

 ## Credits